lukasgrunwald/julia-register-local/README.md

 This action registers a new version of the package in a local registry using [LocalRegistry.jl](https://github.com/GunnarFarneback/LocalRegistry.jl).
 It requires two inputs

-- `localregistry`: GitHub url (ssh/https) of local-registry to be updated by the action
+- `localregistry`: GitHub url (ssh/https) of local-registry to be updated by the action.
 - `ssh_keys`: SSH key(s) for accessing the repos and pushing to local registry.
-Multiple keys by using the pipe |
+Multiple keys by using the pipe | operator.

 The commit in the local-registry is signed as `github.actor@RegisterAction`.
 If no new package version is specified in the commit, nothing is pushed to the local-registry.
 It makes sense to run this action conditionally, after the unit tests passed.